brendanjohnharris/SpatiotemporalMotifs.jl/README.md

 The steps above will reproduce the exact versions of all dependencies used to generate the final results of the paper; running `Pkg.update()` afterwards (not recommended) will update all dependencies to their newest allowed versions.

 > [!WARNING]
 >The Python dependencies should install automatically, but if you encounter issues, please see the documentation for [CondaPkg.jl](https://github.com/JuliaPy/CondaPkg.jl).
-As a last resort, you can always create a conda environment yourself, manually install the Python dependencies (listed in the `CondaPkg.toml` files of [AllenSDK.jl](https://github.com/brendanjohnharris/AllenSDK.jl) and [FOOOF.jl](https://github.com/beacon-biosignals/PyFOOOF.jl)), set `JULIA_CONDAPKG_ENV` to point to this environment, and disable automatic Conda updates with `JULIA_CONDAPKG_OFFLINE=false`.
+As a last resort, you can always create a conda environment yourself, manually install the Python dependencies (listed in the `CondaPkg.toml` files of [AllenSDK.jl](https://github.com/brendanjohnharris/AllenSDK.jl) and [FOOOF.jl](https://github.com/beacon-biosignals/PyFOOOF.jl)), set `JULIA_CONDAPKG_ENV` to point to this environment, and disable automatic Conda updates with `JULIA_CONDAPKG_OFFLINE=true`.

 You should then set the `AllenNeuropixels` data directory to some place convenient, with:
 ```julia